Pris-c/diagonal-library/README.md

 ```

 #### Delete a book:

 ```http
 DELETE http://localhost:8080/books/your-book-id
 ```

+## Swagger Integration

+The Diagonal Library Management System leverages Swagger to provide an interactive interface, enabling direct
+interaction with the application's APIs.
+Access the Swagger interface at http://localhost:8080/swagger-ui/index.html to explore
+and make direct calls to the API endpoints.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues to report bugs or propose enhancements.
-If you'd like to contribute directly, open a pull request.
+If you'd like to contribute
+directly, open a pull request.

 ## Author